Materials-Consortia/schemas/releases/v1.2.0/v1.2/standards/optimade.md

             "x-optimade-requirements": {
                 "support": "may"
             },
-            "title": "Files",
+            "title": "files",
-            "description": "The files entry type describes a file with metadata and an URL to retrive it", "x-optimade-definition": {
+            "description": "The files entry type describes a file with metadata and a URL to retrieve it", "x-optimade-definition": {
                 "label": "files_entrytype_optimade",
                 "kind": "entrytype",